T-Dog (The Walking Dead): Development and reception

 The fate of T-Dog garnered favorable reviews from television commentators.
-Erik Kain from Forbes magazine found Lori's death especially difficult to watch, and was shocked by T-Dog's "sudden" death despite the fact that he "was never as prominent a figure" on the program.
+Erik Kain from Forbes magazine found Lori's death especially difficult to watch, and was shocked that T-Dog's death occurred so "suddenly" despite the fact that he "was never as prominent a figure" on the program.
 "As hard as these deaths were to watch," Kain wrote, "they also give me faith in the show."
 Even though he stated that T-Dog died "a hero's death", Michael Rapoport of the Wall Street Journal concluded that Lori's "gut-churning" demise was the more memorable.
 Ted Pigeon of Slant Magazine felt that the episode's "strong emotional undercurrents" were "a result of the sacrifice in both T-Dog's (IronE Singleton) final stand and Lori's decision to give birth despite the certainty that she won't survive the delivery".
 Time's Nate Rawlings called T-Dog's death "the most grusome[sic] human death in quite some time", after noting that "the only one willing to give the two inmates a chance was T-Dog.
 His character has been a frustrating part of the story.
 Last season, during the height of the languid days on the farm, T-Dog went entire episodes without speaking a line.
-He’s more than proven his worth as a loyal soldier, and he’s the only one who stands up to Rick and encourages him to bring the two inmates into the group.
+He's more than proven his worth as a loyal soldier, and he's the only one who stands up to Rick and encourages him to bring the two inmates into the group.

 Some reviewers presented more negative critiques.
 Zack Handlen of The A.V.
 Club in his review felt the episode "stumble[d]" in how T-Dog and Lori were eliminated and in how the Woodbury storyline repeated what was already known.
-Halden commented in his review that "killing T-Dog and Lori earned the show an immediate thrill, but it also meant crossing off two potential sources of drama, people who had a history on the series, however thin or poorly developed that history might have been."
-According to HitFix writer Alan Sepinwall, T-Dog's sacrifice for Carol "didn't remotely have the same resonance as Lori's for the baby, because T-Dog has never been a character the writers have even pretended they wanted us to care about.
+Handlen commented in his review that "killing T-Dog and Lori earned the show an immediate thrill, but it also meant crossing off two potential sources of drama, people who had a history on the series, however thin or poorly developed that history might have been."
+According to HitFix writer Alan Sepinwall, T-Dog sacrificing his life for Carol "didn't remotely have the same resonance as Lori's for the baby, because T-Dog has never been a character the writers have even pretended they wanted us to care about.
 When he started objecting to Rick's plans about the two remaining prisoners, it was shocking to simply hear him expressing an opinion of any kind."
 The Washington Post entertainment journalist Jen Chaney commented on his death by saying, "T-Dog, we hardly knew ye.
 No. Really.
 We hardly, hardly did.
 And that makes your death a real shame", and Bex Schwartz said farewell in her review for Rolling Stone magazine: "So long, T-dog.
 You were a good guy even if they forgot to write dialogue for you for the first two seasons."